 There are a million questions that people have when preparing for a trip, especially if they’re traveling by plane.
 Here’s the low down on dog food on planes.

-Can I bring dog food on a plane?
+Can you bring dog food on a plane?

-Wet pet food is allowed in both checked baggage and less than 3.4oz/100 ml is allowed in carry on.
-Wet food must follow the 3-1-1 liquids rule for carry-on bags.
-There is no medical exemption for prescription pet food, even for service animals.
+Wet pet food is allowed in both checked baggage and in carry-on.
+Please note that less than 3.4oz/100 ml is allowed in carry-on.
+Wet food must follow the 3-1-1 liquids rule* for carry-on bags.
+Unfortunately, there is no medical exemption for prescription pet food, even for service animals.

 Solid pet food, described as dry or “moist” pet food, is allowed in both carry on and checked baggage.